-1 - Positive values indicate first full year of natural gas-fueled operation 2 - Negative values indicate retirement of gas-converted capacity
+^{1 -} Positive values indicate first full year of natural gas-fueled operation 2 - Negative values indicate retirement of gas-converted capacity

-APPENDIX J - STOCHASTIC SIMULATION RESULTS
+APPENDIX J- STOCHASTIC SIMULATION RESULTS

-The following figures provide the cost summary detail comparing the MT model 95th percentile results to the mean results.
+The following figures provide the cost summary detail comparing the MT (medium-term) model 95th percentile stochastic results to the stochastic mean results.
 This can indicate which cost categories pose the largest risks.
-Note that the 95th percentile sample is determined from the present value impact over the entire IRP study horizon, so it is not the illustrating the range of risk in each individual year.
+Note that the 95th percentile sample is determined from the present value impact over the entire IRP study horizon, and is thus not illustrating the potential range of risk in each individual year.